The Herd Intergenerational Learning Centre

 AN INTERGENERATIONAL MODEL OF CARE

-The Herd ILC is one of the first shared-roof intergenerational care centres in the Australia.
+The Herd ILC is one of the first shared-roof intergenerational care centres in Australia.
 This model of child care provides opportunities for children and aged care residents to come together five days a week to enjoy activities together, such as art, music, lunch, storytelling, or just visiting.

 The Herd offers children unique opportunities: